 6. Maanagaram (Metropolis)

 Initially, the plot unfurls like a ‘city-bashing’ feature.
 But the sensible writing doesn’t turn the narrative into one-long condemnation of city life.
-Even though the narrative relies on unbelievable number of coincidences, the dark humor and tense atmosphere keep things lively.
+Even though the narrative relies on an unbelievable number of coincidences, the dark humor and tense atmosphere keep things lively.
 The final, idealistic stand may seem a bit blunt, but it’s definitely a fine meaningful entertainer.

 Gopi Nainar’s well-grounded social drama is adorned with the saintly, soulful presence of Nayanthara.
 She plays a district collector named Madhivadhani, the rare empathetic individual in the bureaucratic machinery.
 Aramm is structured as a rescue thriller, observing the chaos surrounding a little girl’s fall into a deep bore-well.
 Through the single incident, Nainar takes on the various layers of discrimination and corruption in the society.